Vtencouchclimbr/Jesse-Anderson-React-Development/README.md

 - **[React](https://reactjs.org/):** The core JavaScript library used for building user interfaces, ensuring a dynamic and responsive user experience.

 ## Tests
-There are currentoly no tests created
+There are currently no tests created

 ## Questions
 If you have any questions, please reach out to me: